This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Namibia.

 All taxpayers need to appoint a public officer in Namibia, who must be a natural person resident in Namibia.

-A registered person who imported goods and who is in possession of a VAT import account, must submit a return together with the payment of the VAT by not later than the 20th of the month following the month of import.
+A registered person who imported goods and who is in possession of a VAT import account, must submit a return together with the payment of the VAT by no later than the 20th of the month following the month of import.

 A penalty will be imposed by the tax authority if VAT returns are not submitted on time, or the related tax is not paid by the due date.